ohcnetwork/coronasafe.in/myths-and-fake-news.md

 Source: [https://factcheck.afp.com/health-authorities-did-not-say-drinking-water-will-prevent-coronavirus](https://factcheck.afp.com/health-authorities-did-not-say-drinking-water-will-prevent-coronavirus)

-## Does COVID-19 spread thorough Air ?
+## Does COVID-19 spread through Air ?

 **No,** COVID-19 is not airborne, meaning it does not spread through Air.
 It spreads through contact with droplets containing the virus from the nose and mouths of people who are infected.